Basics¶

 opt.search(inputs, output, size_dict)

-The directory contains a single pickled file per contraction it has seen:
+The directory contains sharded structure with single pickled file per contraction it has seen:

 !ls cotengra_cache/